Skip to main content

 A lightweight server that sits between an MCP client and Drupal, capturing structured events: what tools ran, what endpoints were touched, and when.
 This gives you a decoupled audit trail that doesn't pollute Drupal's application logs.

-Key takeaway: Treat audit trails as a first-class integration boundary.
 Emit structured events from the MCP layer, then fan out to storage or alerting without touching Drupal internals.
+This keeps your audit data clean and queryable independent of Drupal's watchdog.

 View Code